JTerwel/SuperNova_Animation_Program/README.md

 * subplot_selection: list, default None.
 List of init functions for the subplots to include in the animation.
 If None, all default subplots will be used, except for the lightcurve subplot is no lightcurve is given.
 Custom subplots can be included (see below).
 * save_name: string, default None.
 Name under which the animation is to be saved.
 If None, the default save name will be used: 'name'.mp4 with 'name' being the name parameter.

-Please do not forget to change call to the anim_target() object in line 61 according to the optional parameters used.
-To set the location where the animations are saved, please change the relevant part in line 67.
+Please do not forget to change call to the anim_target() object in line 60 according to the optional parameters used.
+To set the location where the animations are saved, please change the relevant part in line 66.

+After all settings are set, just run snap.py in a terminal and the animation will be constructed.

 ## Default subplots
 There are 6 types of subplots that are used by default.
 They are listed below along with a short description: